 If you cannot even boot into Windows

-If you are facing serious issue where you can’t even boot into Windows, you can force your PC to boot into recovery mode and open command prompt from the RE mode.
+If you are facing a serious issue where you can’t even boot into Windows, you can force your PC to boot into recovery mode and open Command Prompt from the recovery mode.

 For more info about how to launch CMD on boot, read: How to Startup Repair Windows 11/10 using Command Prompt.

-Gradually and as frequent as you like.
-Chkdsk, unlike defragmenting, it won’t do harm in any way to your drive no matter how frequent you run it.
-If you have not been running for a while, run it now.
-It’s recommended that you run chkdsk for each of your hard drive once a month.
+You can run CHKDSK gradually and as frequently as you like.
+Unlike defragmenting, CHKDSK won’t harm your drive in any way no matter how frequently you run it.
+If you have not run it for a while, it’s recommended that you run CHKDSK for each of your hard drives once a month.

-If encounters freezes, hangs, drives or CPU running at 100% all the time in Windows, run chkdsk.
+If you encounter freezes, hangs, drives, or CPU running at 100% all the time in Windows, run CHKDSK.
 There may be errors on the disk that cause all the problems.

-Why is chkdsk stuck at certain percentage for a long time
+Why is chkdsk stuck at a certain percentage for a long time?

-Chkdsk may take some time to finish.
+CHKDSK may take some time to finish.
 We are talking about several hours here depending on the size of the disk and how much space it was used.
 Try to wait it out.
-We usually let our system to chkdsk overnight.
+We usually let our system run CHKDSK overnight.

-If chkdsk still stuck at certain percentage even after 10 hours of running, try to restart the run.
-It may indicates that your drive is starting to fail.
-Backup immediately and replace a new drive ASAP before it goes completely broken.
+If CHKDSK is still stuck at a certain percentage even after 10 hours of running, try to restart the run.
+It may indicate that your drive is starting to fail.
+Backup immediately and replace the drive as soon as possible before it completely breaks down.